lugocorp/sequence/README.md

 - [x] Add other new events
 - [x] Clean up the code
 - [x] Comment all the new code
-- [ ] Make sure all prelude/aftermath scenes flow well
+- [x] Make sure all prelude/aftermath scenes flow well
+- [ ] Flesh out the new events
-- [ ] Throw in some game data to test events with
+- [ ] Throw in some game data
 - [ ] Research and ask cultural consultants to help come up with character concepts, double check core gameplay

 #### Finishing it up